riscv-boom/riscv-boom/docs/index.rst

     cd sims/verilator
     make CONFIG=LargeBoomConfig

-Note: :numref:`quick-start-code` assumes you don't have riscv-tools toolchain installed.
+..
+Note:: :numref:`quick-start-code` assumes you don't have riscv-tools toolchain installed.
 It will pull and build the toolchain for you.

 Table of Contents
 -----------------